jckpn/RecursiveGPT/README.md

 The prompt below was _"Convert these lecture captions to concise revision notes."_
 <img width="1033" alt="Screenshot 2023-05-20 at 16 09 06" src="https://github.com/jckpn/RecursiveGPT/assets/14837124/8b1a2fde-f11b-4ef7-9e27-fde418ee1418">

 I made this to help me with tasks like proofreading and lecture summaries.
-I have little free time at the moment due to finals exams but if you have any suggestions or contributions feel free to make a pull request.
+I have very little free time at the moment due to finals exams, but if you have any suggestions or contributions feel free to make a pull request.

 (Privacy note: no data is sent anywhere except for interacting with the ChatGPT API.)